w3blogfr/redmine_card/README.md

-redmine-postit
+Redmine Card
 ==================

-A Redmine plugin which show tickets like Post-it ready to print
+Redmine Card is plugin for Redmine to print quickly tickets to put on magnet board (Usefull for Scrum or Kanban)

 redmine-card is a redmine plugin to print tickets like flashcard or post-it.